Arizona Behavioral Health Board Disciplinary Actions | How Arizona Board Actions Affect a Behavioral Health Professional

 - SUSPENSION: A suspension stops the behavioral health professional from practicing.
 It prohibits any patient contact or services for a period of time until the Board lifts the suspension.

 - PROBATION: The Board offers probation through a consent agreement.
 The consent agreement requires the behavioral health professional do certain things (drug testing, work supervision, counseling, continuing education).
-Alternatively, they may need to refrain from doing things (unsupervised practice, using alcohol, etc.) A request for a removal of probation will be needed.
+Alternatively, they may need to refrain from doing things (unsupervised practice, using alcohol, etc.) A request for the removal of probation will be needed.

 - DECREE OF CENSURE: A letter of reprimand is the lowest level of formal discipline against a respondent.
 There are no probationary requirements.
 This is similar to a civil penalty with other boards.

-Arizona Behavioral Health Board Complaint Information
+AZ Behavioral Health Board Complaint Information

 Who can file an Arizona Behavioral Health Board Complaint against a behavioral health professional?
-Patients, health care facilities, other professionals, among others.
+Patients, health care facilities, and other professionals, among others.
 When the Arizona Behavioral Health Board receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
 After this happens, the behavioral health professional receives notice and the board assigns an investigator to the case.
-Please note, having an attorney during this step can be crucial for behavioral health professionals as they must submit a response, interview with the investigator, while also possibly appearing at an Arizona Behavioral Health Board.
+Please note, having an attorney during this step can be crucial for behavioral health professionals as they must submit a response, and interview with the investigator, while also possibly appearing at an Arizona Behavioral Health Board.

 Responding to a Records Request

 After receiving an Arizona Behavioral Health Board Complaint or self-report, a behavioral health professional receives a notice from the Board requesting additional information as well as a response to allegations found in the complaint.
 From here, the Medical Board assigns an investigator to the complaint and they begin to collect evidence.
-The documents and evidence collected includes:
+The documents and evidence collected include: